Batts of mineral wool insulation stacked together

 Exceptional Durability

-Apart from being great for the environment and an effective form of insulation, rockwool is also a good investment because it has the longevity to remain in your home for as long as it stands, with minimal corrosion and no decreases in insulating capability.
+Apart from being great for the environment and an effective form of insulation, Rockwool is also a good investment because it has the longevity to remain in your home for as long as it stands, with minimal corrosion and no decrease in insulating capability.

 In other words, the R-value of the insulation remains constant, even many decades after installation.
 Natural rock and steel slag are both sturdy materials and are relatively resistant to corrosion and decay.